2009 Czech Presidency of the Council of the European Union: History

 Presidency focused on economical matters during February.
 Topolánek summoned summit to Brussels for 19 and 20 March 2009.
 Summit discussed unemployment and Changes of climate.
 Another summit was held in Hluboká.
 European Ministers of Foreign Affairs met with Karel Schwarzenberg.
 Summit was met with protests against Nuclear power plant in Temelín, against American Radar in the Czech Republic and against European Union.

-On 24 March 2009, Czech government lost vote of no-confidence.
+On 24 March 2009, the Czech government lost vote of no-confidence.
 European Commission stated that it had confidence in the Czech Republic, and that the nation's EU presidency would remain unaffected.Topolánek stated that the collapse of his cabinet will have "no impact" on the Czech presidency.

 During April, Czech presidency held many meetings with international organisations such as North Atlantic Treaty Organization or G20.
 American president Barack Obama Prague.
 Jan Fischer remained president of European Council until 1 July 2009.

 Entropa

 Entropa is a sculpture by Czech artist David Černý.
 The project was commissioned by the Czech Republic to mark the occasion of the presidency, and was originally designed as a collaboration for 27 artists and artist groups from all member countries of the European Union.
 However, as a hoax, Černý and three of his assistants created a satirical and controversial piece that depicted pointed stereotypes of the EU member nations.
 Fake artist profiles were also created by Černý and his accomplices, complete with invented descriptions of their supposed contributions.